-Today's track initially follows the River Arga before it begins its uphill journey and today you will climb to 3 hill top villages with wonderful views of the surrounding farmland.
-The walk continues through fields and past the remains of the 13th century Monasterio de Bargota.
-After walking for approximately 5 kilometres you reach the town of Mañeru.
+Today's track initially follows the River Arga before it begins its uphill journey and today you will climb to three hilltop villages with wonderful views of the surrounding farmland.
+The walk continues through fields and past the remains of the 13th-century Monasterio de Bargota.

+After walking for approximately 5km you reach the town of Mañeru.
 Leaving the village, the path winds through picturesque olive groves and vineyards and past a cemetery Another 2.5 kilometres sees you pass through a gothic arch and into the medieval hilltop village of Cirauquí.
-A little unusually the Camino guides you through a building where you can stamp your own credencial.
+A little unusually the Camino guides you through a building where you can stamp your own credentials.
+Look out for the beautiful 12th-century Iglesia de San Román with its impressive doorway.

-Look out for the beautiful 12th century Iglesia de San Román with its impressive doorway.
-Leaving Cirauquí through another gothic arch, the Camino takes a downhill path leading to an old paved Roman road considered to be one of the best preserved examples along the Camino.
-After crossing a rather dilapidated Roman bridge, the route meanders through rolling arid hills where the Roman road disappears and reappear time and again.
-The next town is Villatuerta where at the top of the hill you will find the gothic 12th century Iglesia de la Asuncíon, an ideal place to rest a while.
+Leaving Cirauguí through another gothic arch, the Camino takes a downhill path leading to an old paved Roman road considered to be one of the best-preserved examples along the Camino.
+After crossing a rather dilapidated Roman bridge, the route meanders through rolling arid hills where the Roman road disappears and reappears.

+The next town is Villatuerta where at the top of the hill you will find the gothic 12th-century Iglesia de la Asuncíon, an ideal place to rest awhile.
 You will also find the Iglesia del Espiritu Santo and the Iglesia Santo Domingo just before reaching the pretty town of Estella.